 Of course, this does not prevent the employee from being dismissed in the first place.
 A tribunal claim is an imperfect remedy that will take a long time, will not result in immediate reinstatement, and will not result in a windfall settlement for the employee.

-The question of whether the employer’s actions are reasonable also depends of course, on the type of employer it is.
+The question of whether the employer’s actions are reasonable also depends of course, on the type of employer it is and whether they require their staff to be vaccinated as a legitimate aim within their business.
 If it is healthcare, or another type of job involving vulnerable clients or patients, that might be more reasonable.
 That could be extended to personal care roles which involve close contact, such as hairdressing or beauty treatments, and a tribunal might find it reasonable to require those staff to be vaccinated.
 The question then is, how far does that extend?
 To those serving the public, for example in retail, or in hospitality?
 To put themselves in a stronger position, employers should be looking at what alternative roles they can offer refusing employees, before dismissing them.

 Employers may want to consider alternatives to mandatory vaccinations such as regular testing or regular health and safety reviews to ensure that they are up to date with, and properly implanting COVID secure guidelines.

 It is also recommended that employees and employers communicate, and provide reason and explanation as to why you either do not wish to have the vaccine or why as an employer you feel it is a necessary request to ask of your workforce.
 It will be a while until this is tested in the tribunals, and each case is going to depend very much on individual facts.

 Employers planning on imposing mandatory vaccinations within their workplace should consider the following;

 - there are a number of potential reasons why mandatory vaccinations could be indirectly discriminatory against certain protected characteristics.